-Today marks the anniversary of D-Day (codenamed Operation Overlord), the Allied invasion of France which commenced 6 June 1944 — the beginning of the end of World War II in Europe.
-It was one of the epic battles in defense of American Liberty, and by extension, that of all mankind.
+Today marks the anniversary of D-Day, the Allied invasion of France codenamed Operation Overlord, that commenced June 6, 1944.
+It was the beginning of the end of World War II in Europe, an epic battle in defense of American Liberty, and by extension, that of all mankind.

 Supreme Allied Commander General Dwight Eisenhower issued this charge: “You are about to embark upon a great crusade. … The eyes of the world are upon you.
 The hopes and prayers of Liberty loving people everywhere march with you. … You will bring about … the elimination of Nazi tyranny over the oppressed peoples of Europe. … Your task will not be an easy one.
 Your enemy is well trained, well equipped and battle hardened, he will fight savagely. … And let us all beseech the blessings of Almighty God upon this great and noble undertaking.”